abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-loadbalancer.md

 ## Requirements

-- read the previous chapter [Deploy abcdesktop on OVHcloud with Kubernetes](ovh.md)
+- Read the previous chapter [Deploy abcdesktop on OVHcloud with Kubernetes](ovh.md)
 - an OVHcloud account
 - your own internet domain
 - `kubectl` command line